NordicWayInterchange/interchange/GLOSSARY.md

 A Service provider is a user of the system, be it a person or an integrated system.
 Service Providers use the Onboard API to communicate with the interchange in order to create Subscriptions, Capabilities or Deliveries.

+## Common name
+Common name is the internal name of the user of the system.

 ## Capability
 A Capability is like a schema for a data stream.
 It declares what the headers of messages on one or more data streams must contain, and values or range or values for those headers.